+Certain companies are not necessarily operators of essential services, but are important to the public interest, due to one of the following:

+- Their critical infrastructure supply chain role.

+- Other economic impact factors.

+- Hazardous material handling.

-Certain companies that are not necessarily critical infrastructure providers but are important to the public interest due to their critical infrastructure supply chain role, other economic impact factors, or hazardous material handling must similarly report any disruptions to their IT systems, components, or processes that significantly impair their services.
+These companies must similarly report any disruptions to their IT systems, components, or processes that significantly impair their services.
 The report must contain information on the suspected or actual cause of the disruption, the affected information technology, and type of facility involved.
 (Sections 2(13), 2(14), and 8f(7), BSIG.)